mschweizer/Pref-RL/README.md

 could help.

 ## Example
-Here is an example of how to build a sequential PbRL agent and train it in the mountaincar environment:
+Here is an example of how to build a sequential PbRL agent with almost no code and train it in the mountaincar environment:
 ```python
 from agent.preference_based.sequential.sequential_pbrl_agent import AbstractSequentialPbRLAgent